DeathStar3/varicity-experiment/README.md

     varicity.bat
     ```

-*Note:* As for symfinder, the Docker image is automatically downloaded by Docker with the tag `vissoft2021` if it is not found on the host system.
+*Note:* As for symfinder, the Docker image is automatically downloaded by Docker with the tag `ist` if it is not found on the host system.

 ### Building VariCity